redis/redis-doc/commands/xpending.md

 message is delivered again via `XREADGROUP`, when accessing the history of a consumer in a consumer group (see the `XREADGROUP` page for more info).

-Finally it is possible to pass an additional argument to the command, in order to see the messages having a specific owner:
+It is possible to pass an additional argument to the command, in order to see the messages having a specific owner:

 ```